-5. Purchase of Assets from U.S. Exchange House, Inc.
+4. Purchase of Assets from U.S. Exchange House, Inc.

-On March 28, 2014 the Company purchased certain assets of U.S. Exchange House, Inc. ("USEH"), pertaining to its bank note operations located in the United States and Canada.
-The Company acquired USEH's customer trading relationships, certain prepaid and fixed assets and the USEH trading software used to operate the bank note business.
+On March 28, 2014, the Company purchased certain assets of U.S. Exchange House, Inc. ("USEH"), pertaining to its bank note operations located in the United States and Canada.
 The Company paid \$2,350,000 in cash on closing and had two additional contingent payments of up to a maximum of \$1,325,000 each and payable within sixty days of the first and second anniversary after closing.
-The additional payments are based on the amount of revenue generated from the customer trading relationships acquired.
+The additional contingent payments were based on the amount of revenue generated from the customer trading relationships acquired.